alohr51/websphere-on-bluemix/README.md

 # WebSphere On Bluemix
 ##### [WebSphere On Bluemix](https://console.ng.bluemix.net/docs/services/ApplicationServeronCloud/index.html) Node.js Client.

-This client is built to help you quickly access and get started with the WebSphere On Bluemix.
+This client is built to help you quickly access and get started with the WebSphere On Bluemix API.
 [Installation](#installation)
 [Getting Started](#getting-started)
 [API Reference](#api-reference)